thirtythreeforty/neolink/README.md

 - `/control/ptz/preset [id]` Move the camera to a PTZ preset
 - `/control/ptz/assign [id] [name]` Set the current PTZ position to a preset ID and name
+- `/control/zoom (amount)` Zoom the camera to the specified amount.
+Example: 1.0 for normal and 3.5 for 3.5x zoom factor.
+This only works on cameras that support zoom
 - `/control/pir [on|off]`
 - `control/wakeup (mins)` For cameras that are using `idle_disconnect` this will force a wakeup for at least the given minutes